 Scenario 1: Ship at Sea

-A container ship runs Kubernetes for cargo management.
-Satellite connectivity is expensive and unreliable.
+A container ship running Kubernetes for cargo management.
+Satellite connectivity exists, but it’s expensive and it drops out when the weather turns.

 Architecture:

-- Harbor with full mirror of required images
+- Harbor with a full mirror of every required image

 - Local GitOps with Gitea